 Hunger has far-ranging effects on children and adolescents, including delayed development, chronic illness like asthma and anemia, and behavioral problems like anxiety, hyperactivity and aggression.
 The North Texas Food Bank plays a crucial role in addressing hunger because many households do not qualify for federal nutrition programs, leaving them dependent on alternative support services.

-Involvement in the food drive dovetails with Waters Kraus & Paul’s longstanding commitment to public service.
+Involvement in the food drive dovetails with Waters Kraus Paul & Siegel’s longstanding commitment to public service.
 Firm attorneys are known for their commitment to fighting for justice on behalf of individuals injured by exposure to toxic chemicals, defective products and other forms of corporate negligence.
 The legal team is also dedicated to giving back to the community through pro bono legal representation to provide equal access to the courts.

 “All of us at the firm view the practice of law first and foremost as a public service,” said Waters Kraus Paul & Siegel partner and Partners 4 Hope co-leader Caitlyn Silhan.
 “Waters Kraus Paul & Siegel has long been committed to community service — locally in Dallas but also nationally in the other communities where we practice and represent clients.
 We do that through initiatives like Partners 4 Hope, as well as pro bono legal work around issues that impact our clients and society.”